nautobot/go-nautobot/docs/DataComplianceRequest.md

 ### NewDataComplianceRequest

-`func NewDataComplianceRequest(complianceClassName string, objectId string, valid bool, contentType ApprovalWorkflowStageResponseApprovalWorkflowStage, ) *DataComplianceRequest`
+`func NewDataComplianceRequest(complianceClassName string, objectId string, valid bool, contentType BulkWritableCableRequestStatus, ) *DataComplianceRequest`

 NewDataComplianceRequest instantiates a new DataComplianceRequest object This constructor will assign default values to properties that have it defined,